Charlotte-91/Bank-tech-test/README.md

 I wanted my code to be simple to use and easy to read.

-Therefore my code consists of 1 class with 4 methods, each of them no longer than 2 lines.
+Therefore my code consists of 2 classes with a total of 4 methods, each of them no longer than 2 lines.

 I believe that my code is dry and runs well.

 I struggled with mocking in Jasmine, but I managed to get it working and I'm proud of that fact.

-I did however have trouble with installing a test coverage tool.

-I am still looking into how to do that in Javascript, hopefully that will be the next thing I add to this project.
+Getting test coverage setup with nyc jasmine was a bit tricky, but now I understand how it works I am confident that I could set it up quickly next time.

+I used a TDD process to write my code, I have a total of 5 tests,  with 100% test coverage.

 ## Installation

 To install the project:
+- Fork or Clone this repo

 ```
 npm install
 ```